NelisW/pyradi/pyradi/doc/_readme.md

 ## NB!

-To build the documentation the module files must be reachable via the `PYTHONPATH`.
+To build the documentation the pyradi module files must be reachable via the `PYTHONPATH`.
 The easiest way to to this is to place a file with the module name and extension `.pth` in the `/Lib/site-packages` directory.
 The `.pth` file must contain a path to the location where the module files are kept, such that the module directory name must not be